 9.11 Candidates are not allowed to bring into the examination hall telephones, let alone using them.

-Without prejudice to the exercise of disciplinary power conferred on the Rector by NPB regulations, the Rector shall take or direct disciplinary against any guilty of any misconduct.
+Without prejudice to the exercise of disciplinary power conferred on the Rector by NPUI regulations, the Rector shall take or direct disciplinary against any guilty of any misconduct.

 10.1 Types of misconduct.